 Jason VanOra’s research addresses the ways in which narratives can be used to reveal both individual and collective struggles, resiliency, identity, and “wisdoms” among persons living within conditions of both marginalization and hope.
 Jason’s narrative research most often concerns the life stories of community college students and their attempts to transcend those structural barriers impeding their persistence in college.
 Additional research projects concern the impact of various pedagogical innovations (multi-disciplinary learning communities, immediate feedback technology, and “civically engaged” psychology classes) on students’ mastery of course content and sense of belonging within community college.

-VanOra, J. (2015).
-“What does this have to do with psychology?: Challenges of Infusing a Civically Engaged Curriculum in Introduction to Psychology.”
+VanOra, J. (2016).
+“What does this have to do with psychology?”: Challenges and possibilities of civic engagement in Introduction to Psychology.
 In E. Schnee, A. Better, and M. C. Cumming’s (Eds.)
 Civic Engagement Pedagogy in the Community College: Theory and Practice (pp. 95-113).
 New York: Springer Publishers.

 Symister, P., VanOra, J., Griffin, K., & Troy, D. (2014).
-Clicking in the Community College Classroom: Assessing the Effectiveness of Clickers on Student Learning in a General Psychology Course.
+Clicking in the community college classroom: Assessing the effectiveness of clickers on student learning in a General Psychology Course.
 Community College Enterprise, 20, 10-24.

-McCormick, T., Schnee, E., & VanOra, J. (2014).
-Researching up: Triangulating qualitative research toinfluence the public debate on literacy, standards, and access.
+McCormack, T., Schnee, E., & VanOra, J. (2014).
+Researching up: Triangulating qualitative research toinfluence the public debate of “on time” college graduation.
 Teachers College Record, 116 (4), 1-35.

 VanOra, J. (2012).
-The Experience of Community College for Developmental Students: Challenges and Motivations.
+The experience of community college for developmental students: Challenges and motivations.
 Community College Enterprise, 18, 22-36.

 VanOra, J., & Ouellette, S. (2009).
 Beyond single identity and pathology: Revealing multiple selves and authenticity in the narratives of two transgender women.
 International Review of Qualitative Research, 2, 89-110.